 Information about any previous membership of other public service pension schemes and other LGPS administering authorities, including your date of leaving and whether the previous scheme /authority has assessed your eligibility for underpin protection (see “How we will use your information” below).

 We obtain some of this personal data directly from you.
-We may also obtain data (for example, salary information) from your current or past employer(s) or companies that succeeded them in business, from a member of the Fund (where you are or could be a beneficiary of the Fund as a consequence of that person's membership of the Fund) and from a variety of other sources including public databases (such as the Register of Births, Deaths and Marriages), our advisers and government or regulatory bodies, including those in the list of organisations that we may share your personal data with set out below.
+We may also obtain data (for example, salary information) from your current or past employer(s) or companies that succeeded them in business, from a member of the Fund (where you are or could be a beneficiary of the Fund as a consequence of that person's membership of the Fund) and from a variety of other sources including public databases (such as the Register of Births, Deaths and Marriages), a pensions dashboard (when you use it to access your pensions information), our advisers and government or regulatory bodies, including those in the list of organisations that we may share your personal data with set out below.

 Where we obtain information concerning certain "special categories" of particularly sensitive data, such as health information, extra protections apply under the data protection legislation.
 We will only process your personal data falling within one of the special categories with your consent, unless we can lawfully process this data for another reason permitted by that legislation.
 You have the right to withdraw your consent to the processing at any time by notifying the Administering Authority in writing.
 However, if you do not give consent, or subsequently withdraw it, the Administering Authority may not be able to process the relevant information to make decisions based on it, including decisions regarding the payment of your benefits.